 4. SUPPORT THE HOMELESS

-Project HOME is asking Philadelphians to check out their in-kind needs here, and is in particular need of bottled water; toiletries like soap, lotion, shampoo, deodorant, Clorox wipes, and any hand sanitizer you can get your hands on; hygiene items like clean underwear and socks; as well as non-perishable food, particularly for people who rely on the organization’s Hub of Hope.
+Project HOME is asking Philadelphians to check out their in-kind needs here, and is in particular need of bottled water; toiletries like soap, lotion, shampoo, sunblock, deodorant, Clorox wipes, and hand sanitizer; hygiene items like clean underwear and socks; as well as face masks and non-perishable food, particularly for people who rely on the organization’s Hub of Hope.
 In the spirit of social distancing, you can shop for their needs via their Amazon wishlist here.

 With the situation evolving daily, they’re grateful for any financial contributions, to help cover the costs of unpredictable needs as they arise.
 And they’re also asking folks to make masks for their 1,000 residents; they’re hoping to get each resident two masks.
 Get more info on that initiative here.